-The Academy commissioned an independent Asbestos Management Survey which was carried out by Franks Portlock on the 23rd October 2017 with two further refurbishment surveys on 23rd July 2018 and 21st June 2021.
-This has shown that the Academy has one where Asbestos Containing Materials (ACMs) have been identified.
-This is:
+The Academy commissioned an independent Asbestos Management Survey which was carried out by Franks Portlock on the 23rd October 2017.
+This has shown that the Academy has three areas where Asbestos Containing Materials (ACMs) have either been identified or are presumed.
+They are:

-• Pipework Gaskets within the Academy's Boiler Room (Chrysotile) - Sample ref: AQ25
+• Pipework Gaskets within the Academy's Boiler Room (Chrysotile)